raprasad/dataverse-helper-scripts/system-thoughts/issues-with-primefaces.md

 ## (3) No Peer Usage, and Little Usage in General

 * We do no have any academic partners developing new software using Primefaces
+* Job sites such as indeed.com only list 147 Primefaces jobs in the country.
+   * The combined total for MA, CA, and NY is 24
+   * Compared to 147 national Primefaces listings on indeed.com, there are:
+      - 6,000+ for angular
+      - 5,000+ for backbone
+      - 2,000+ for ember
+      - 1,700+ for knockout
+* The expertise in these frameworks is quite heavy in academia as well as industry, including adaption by Harvard/MIT projects such as EdX and IQSS's HWP project
+* S